seneca86/lesson_9/.lesson/instructions.md

 ### Definition

-Inner functions are functions defined within other functions, and the reationale for using them is the same as for using a regular function: to perform a repetitive, complex task.
+Inner functions are functions defined within other functions, and the rationale for using them is the same as for using a regular function: to perform a repetitive, complex task.

 ```python
 def reminder(*args):